 ‘Shining’ might be rather strong word.
 In the image, Earth is a faint white speck, top-center-left, just above the dim glow of twilight near the Martian landscape.
 Can you see it?
 We couldn’t.
 Luckily, NASA supplied an image with a pointer, see below.

-The image was captured about 80 minutes after sundown on the rover’s 529th day, or sol, on the red planet.
-Curiosity and Mars were about 160 million kilometers (99 million miles) from Earth at the time.
+The image was captured on the rover’s 529th day, or sol, on the red planet.
+When Curiosity took this photo, Mars was about 160 million kilometers (99 million miles) from Earth.